alexkasema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 A script that prints a number with 2 decimal places
 ## 100-decimal_to_hexadecimal
 A script that converts a number from base 10 to base 16
+## 101-rot13
+A script that encodes and decodes file using rot13 encryption